Jolt Cola returns to steal all your sleep

 The cola will try to cash in on both nostalgia and its pop-culture cachet.
 The drink made cameo appearances in some major films, including "Jurassic Park" and "Hackers."

 According to the nutrition label on the Jolt site, a 16-ounce serving of the cola packs 190 calories and 50 grams of added sugar.
 An equivalent serving of Coke has the same calorie count and 52 grams of sugars.
 That fits the bill for Jolt's "all the sugar" claim.
-Where things go off the rails is with Jolt's 160 milligrams of caffeine compared to Coke's 45 milligrams.
+Things go off the rails with Jolt's 160 milligrams of caffeine compared with Coke's 45 milligrams.

 Jolt can look to Coca-Cola's successful 2014 relaunch of the 1990s carb-loaded soda Surge as a blueprint for reviving a cult soft drink.
 A single can of Jolt will cost $1 and will be available exclusively at Dollar General stores across the US on Sept.
 21.